Provisional IRA in the Republic of Ireland: 1969–1979

 After 1969, and the split with the Official IRA, the Provisional IRA gained control of a majority of the stockpiled weaponry still held from previous IRA campaigns.
 It found that the stockpiles consisted mostly of pre-World War II small firearms from British and Irish armouries ranging from Lee–Enfield, plus Bren light machine guns (LMG), a Thompson submachine gun (SMG), and Webley revolvers from British and Irish armouries.
 In February 1970, the IRA raided a Fórsa Cosanta Áitiúil (FCA) barracks in Midleton, County Cork, acquiring a Vickers machine gun, two Bren guns, and six converted .303 rifles.
 Small arms were also reported missing from Irish Defence Forces barracks, with one man receiving a six-month prison sentence for the theft of an FN rifle.
 A substantial amount of rifle ammunition was also taken by IRA members at Foxrock, an affluent suburb of Dublin.
 A young man from Derry received a six-year sentence for breaking into a gunshop in Tullamore and stealing six firearms including rifles and 12-bore shotguns as well as 12,000 rounds of ammunition.
 In May 1970, Irish politicians Charles Haughey, Neil Blaney, and John Kelly, Irish Army Captain James Kelly, and Belgian businessman Albert Luykx were acquitted during the Arms Crisis of smuggling weapons to the IRA during the beginning of the conflict.

 Gelignite was a common explosive obtained by the IRA in the Republic for use in Northern Ireland.
 For example, it was behind the 48,000lbs of explosives detonated in Northern Ireland in the first six months of 1973 alone.

-On 7 March 1972, FCA officer and famous Gaelic football star Joe Keohane was tried before the court-martial on the charge of "[f]raudulently misapplying 391 rounds of .303 ammunition having drawn 1,500 rounds from Ballymullen Barracks, County Kerry" as well as 12 other charges including acting "to the prejudice of good order and conduct" between 1 and 20 of July 1971.
-Keohane's senior counsel and former IRA chief of staff, Seán MacBride, argued the charge was due to the ammunition being considered "buckshee" and it was common practice for officers to use less ammo for target practice that had originally been signed for.
-Furthermore, he claimed this was done so that extra ammo can be provided for trainees for more target practice.
-Eventually, Keohane was found guilty of nine of the 13 charges against him; he was severely reprimanded, discharged, and fined £25.